Nelson Peltz

 Nelson Peltz (born June 24, 1942) is an American billionaire businessman and investor.
-He is a founding partner, together with Peter W. May and Edward P. Garden, of Trian Fund Management, an alternative investment management fund based in New York.
+He is a founding partner, together with Peter W. May and Edward P. Garden, of Trian Partners, an alternative investment management fund based in New York.
 He is non-executive chairman of Wendy's Company, Sysco, and The Madison Square Garden Company.
-He is a former director of H.J.
-Heinz Company, Mondelēz International, and Ingersoll Rand and a former CEO of Triangle Industries.
+He is a former director of Heinz, Mondelēz International, and Ingersoll Rand and a former CEO of Triangle Industries.

-Early life and education
+Early life

 Peltz was born to a Jewish family in 1942 in Brooklyn, New York, the son of Claire (née Wechsler; 1905–2007) and Maurice Herbert Peltz (1901–1977).
-He was the second of their two children, and grew up in the Cypress Hills section of Brooklyn, a sub-section of the East New York neighborhood.
+He was the youngest of their three children, and grew up in the Cypress Hills section of Brooklyn, a sub-section of the East New York neighborhood.